Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Reconstruction performance across different latent spaces

 We report the ablation studies to justify our choice of text as the latent space on BOLD5000 and GOD.
-As shown in Table~\ref{tb:app_abl_space}, aligning fMRI signals to the language model text space (our method) consistently outperforms alignment to the other two spaces across all metrics, including CLIP and Inception V3.
+As shown in Table~\ref{tb:app_abl_space}, aligning fMRI signals to the language model text space (our method) consistently outperforms alignment to the other two spaces across all metrics.
 This supports our core contribution: textual representations alone are sufficient to capture both high-level semantic and low-level visual information, and text space provides a more brain-aligned and effective intermediate representation for fMRI-to-image reconstruction.

-\subsection{Analysis on the number of objects in our framework}
+\section{Analysis on the number of objects in our framework}

 In our framework, we fix the number of objects per image to two and assign a separate MLP to each.
 We learn to assign each object a location label from a predefined set of spatial positions (e.g., left/right or top/bottom).
 This fixed assignment of each object to a dedicated MLP, along with the predefined spatial labeling scheme, is used consistently during both training and inference.
 At inference time, each MLP independently encodes fMRI signals for one object, and the language model generates a structured description for each.
 These descriptions are then passed to the object-centric diffusion model, which generates object images independently and places them into their corresponding spatial positions to form the final image.